jkbgbr/simplesi/README.md

 ## About The Project

 Simplesi is a package enabling units-aware engineering calculations.
 It is based on and heavily influenced by [forallpeople](https://github.com/connorferster/forallpeople), but differs from it considerably.
 It schratches somewhat the itch that most such packages are quite slow.
+Also, this module was made with apps in head rather than interactive use (e.g. jupyter).

 Compared to forallpeople:
-- ~3-4x speedup
+- faster
-- simplified the original Physical object
+- the concept of environments is adapted with changes.
-- SI and non-SI units are in separated environments; environment definitions are otherwise similar
+  - SI and non-SI units are in separated environments; environment definitions are otherwise similar to forallpeople
   - loading multiple environments is allowed, hence mixing e.g. US customary and SI units is possible
-- more robust operations, e.g. between scalar and Physical
+- more robust operations, e.g. between scalar and Physical - no more ambiguous additions
-- modified, probably more intuitive behaviour of printing
+- modified, probably more intuitive behavior of printing
 - user-defined environment behaviour
   - exception handling print or raise for interactive or app use cases
-  - number of significant digits for print
+  - number of significant digits for print can be set
-  - user-defined preferred units for printing to reduce broilerplate code
+  - user-defined preferred units can be defined for printing to reduce broilerplate code

 Some features of forallpeople e.g. prefixes, html and latex printing are not implemented.
 Weaknesses like handling °C and K units remain.